99medias/lumi2/TRANSLATION_AUDIT.md

 ## 🎯 EXECUTIVE SUMMARY

-This audit identifies **ALL hardcoded strings** across the MySafeSecurity website that need translation.
+This audit identifies **ALL hardcoded strings** across the MaSécurité website that need translation.

 ### Key Findings:
 - ✅ **70% of site** already translated (504 translations complete)